 Just remember that when scoring ideas it is important to be as objective as possible.

 One of the best ways to prioritise your ideas is to use a bubble diagram (see image above) that plots the various ideas according to your criteria.
-You can put a line/curve on the graph and say anything below the line is discarded and anything above the line goes forward.
+A good way to do this is to put a line/curve on the graph.
+You discard anything that is below the line and put forward anything above the line.

 It is also likely that you do not have the budget to act on all of the ideas right now, so you may pick off the top ideas that fit into your budget.